tekumara/notes/aws-emr-notebooks.md

 ## Jobs die at the 60 minute mark

 The default Livy session timeout is 60 mins.
-If your job dies at 60 mins, without any Spark executor failures, then increase the timeout, eg:
+If your job dies at 60 mins, and because of an Spark executor failure, then it's probably Livy timing out the session.
+To increase the timeout, use this EMR configuration:
 ```
 [
     {